exercism/x86-64-assembly/exercises/concept/lasagna/.docs/hints.md

 ## 1. Define the expected oven time in minutes

 - There is an [instruction][mov] to store a value in a register.
+- You may define assembler-time constants using `equ`.

 ## 2. Calculate the remaining oven time in minutes

+- You can [call][call] one of the other functions you've defined previously.
 - There is an [instruction][sub] for subtracting values.

 ## 3. Calculate the preparation time in minutes